animetosho/ParPar/benchmarks/info.md

     -   SPLIT4 is signficantly faster than SPLIT8, but requires a vector byte lookup instruction (available in SSSE3 (x86) or NEON (ARM))

-    -   XOR is significantly faster than SPLIT8 and slightly slower than SPLIT4, for CPUs with fast SSE2.
+    -   XOR is significantly faster than SPLIT8 and comparable to SPLIT4, for CPUs with fast SSE2.
 It is faster than SPLIT4 on CPUs with a slow vector byte lookup implementation (Intel Atom or first gen Core 2)

     -   ParPar supports 256-bit SPLIT4 implementation, so should be
         significantly faster than par2j’s 128-bit implementation on CPUs that